Kolkir/mlcpp/polynomial_regression/README.md

    $L(x,y) = \frac{1}{k}\cdot\sum_{i=1}^{k}(Y - \hat{Y})^2$

-   Where $Y$ is values from our training data
+   Where $Y$ is vector of values from our training data.
+Next we should take a partial derivatives with respect to each
 2. **Downloading data**

    We use STL ``filesystem`` library to check file existence to prevent multiple downloads, and use libcurl library for downloading data files, see ``utils::DownloadFile`` implementation for details.
 We will use data used in "Building Machine Learning Systems with Python" book by Willi Richert.